Find Trade Colleges

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,125.

 A rank of #3 on this year’s list means University of Hartford is a great place for allied health professions students working on their bachelor’s degree.
-Located in the medium-sized city of West Hartford, UHart is a private not-for-profit school with a medium-sized student population.
+Located in the city of West Hartford, UHart is a private not-for-profit school with a medium-sized student population.

 Women make up 84% of the allied health majors at the school.

-Read full report on Allied Health Professions at University of Hartford
+Full Allied Health Professions at University of Hartford Report

 The in-demand bachelor’s degree programs at University of Connecticut helped the school earn the #4 place on this year’s ranking of the most popular allied health professions schools in Connecticut.
 Located in the suburb of Storrs, UCONN is a public college with a very large student population.